Vrtgs/hptp/README.md

 The ports array is parsed from a string representation, and it supports a mix of individual ports and ranges.
 Here’s how it works:

+- ports should be **non-zero**
 - The string should start with `[` and end with `]`.
 - Inside the brackets, ports and ranges are separated by commas.
 - Each element can be an individual port, an inclusive range, or an exclusive range.

+note, passing in one port number also works

 #### Examples
 `[80, 443, 20..24, 2040..!=2080]` <br>